SkullDrg/Python_Training_2025/README.md

-set of Python exercises aimed at using logical reasoning and creativity to write as cleanly and intelligibly as possible
+set of Python exercises focused on using logical reasoning and creativity to write as cleanly and intelligibly as possible